Sharp, Mudcrab Boogie(Grade 2-3) For String Orchestra

 "Return to Skye" is a beautiful Celtic-style folk fiddle tune for string orchestras at Grade 3-3.5 level.
 The piece features varying meters that challenge students, but all parts can be played in the first position, except for the first violins, which may need to use second and third positions occasionally.
 All sections will have a chance to play different melodies using a range of bowing styles.
 Keith Sharp is a string educator in Brisbane, Australia, with a Bachelor of Music degree and a post-graduate diploma in education.
 He produces award-winning compositions that are popular worldwide and is involved in various roles as a clinician, guest conductor, and lecturer.

-Keith Sharp is a notable string educator from Brisbane, Australia.
-He holds a Bachelor of Music degree and a postgraduate diploma in education.
-Keith is an award-winning composer whose works are famous in Australia and have gained recognition internationally.
-He is also an active clinician, guest conductor, and lecturer.
+Keith Sharp is a Brisbane-based string educator with a Bachelor of Music degree (1984) and a postgraduate diploma in education (1995).
+He produces award-winning ensembles and compositions that are popular globally.
+Keith is also active as a clinician, guest conductor, and lecturer.